KMFSousa/GameFlex-Public/README.md

 ## Stack
 In short we've utilized the latest of the MEAN stack plus MySQL hosted on GCP.

-The complete list of tools is: MongoDB, Express, Angular 11, Node.js, MySQL, Phaser, GridFS and Google Cloud Platform.
+The complete list of tools is: TypeScript, JavaScript, MongoDB, Express, Angular 11, Node.js, MySQL, Phaser, GridFS and Google Cloud Platform.

 MySQL handles the storage of metadata, user credential information and and anything that makes sense in a relational context.
 MongoDB however stores the meat of the project, the: game states, configurations, and files